jmf-nyu/miap_diglit/README.md

 ## Checking the Results

 1. Check to make sure the pull request is approved.
 If it is not approved, you may need to make changes.
-Check the [GitHub page](https://jmf-nyu.github.io/miap_diglit/)
+Make your pull request a draft.
+Make the changes on your fork.
+Then resubmit the pull request.

 ## For Reference
 GitHub guide to Markdown: <https://guides.github.com/features/mastering-markdown/>